Eugleo/agent-bench-analysis/README.md

 ## Running Experiments in AgentBench

-Assuming you have generated a json file with the experiments, you can do the following to run all of them in AgentBench:
+Assuming you have generated a json file with the experiments, and that you have a working AgentBench environment set up according to the README on the AgentBench repo, you can do the following to run them:

 1. Move the file with experiments to `AgentBench/data/os_interaction/data/prompt_injection/experiments.json`.
 Our